martinambrus/AuxiliaryASR/README.md

   logit_temperature: 1.0     # flattens the CTC posterior to discourage over-confidence
   blank_scale:
     enabled: true            # multiply the blank posterior by a scheduled down-weighting factor
-    base: 0.7                # start at 0.7 and ramp downwards while the curriculum stabilises
+    base: 0.68               # start a touch lower so non-blanks gain a little mass earlier
     schedule:
-      - pct: 0.3             # first, descend to 0.6 by 30% of training
+      - pct: 0.3             # first, descend to 0.58 by 30% of training
-        value: 0.6
+        value: 0.58
-      - pct: 0.7             # then relax back up to 0.85 by 70% and hold it steady
+      - pct: 0.7             # then relax back up to 0.83 by 70% and hold it steady
-        value: 0.85
+        value: 0.83
   regularization:
     blank_rate:
       enabled: true          # applies a mild hinge penalty when the blank posterior dominates